 Her motive for publishing Wilson’s home address will never be known for certainty, but it is no stretch to believe she did it hoping someone would “get him” for killing Michael Brown, despite the fact that shooting was in self-defense.

-In what Mad World News calls “the most reckless and careless move in journalism this year” Julie Bosman published Wilson’s home address and the name of his fiancé (now wife), practically guaranteeing their lives would be in jeopardy.
+In what Mad World News calls “the most reckless and careless move in journalism this year” Julie Bosman published Wilson’s home address (see note above) and the name of his fiancé (now wife), practically guaranteeing their lives would be in jeopardy.

 “I will link to anybody who can publish the verified home address of @juliebosman & @campbellnyt”

 It wasn’t long before the website GotNews did precisely that.

 New York Times reporters Julie Bosman and Campbell Robertson published the address of Darren Wilson in the New York Times so here are their addresses.
 It would be wrong, for example, to publish Bosman’s address at…